openshift/openshift-ansible/playbooks/aws/README.md

   region: "{{ region }}"

   build:
+    ami_name: "openshift-gi-"
     base_image: ami-bdd5d6ab # base image for AMI to build from

     # when creating an encrypted AMI please specify use_encryption
     use_encryption: False

   # for s3 registry backend
   openshift_registry_s3: True

+  # whether to use custome ami for each node type
+  use_custom_ami: False

   # if using custom certificates these are required for the ELB
   iam_cert_ca: